Venturi Racing

-Venturi Racing (formerly Venturi Formula E Team) was a Monegasque motor racing team controlled by Scott Swid (Chairman and principal owner) and José M Aznar Botella.
+Venturi Racing (formerly Venturi Formula E Team) was a Monégasque motor racing team controlled by Scott Swid (Chairman and principal owner) and José María Aznar Botella.
 The team competed in the FIA Formula E World Championship.
 Venturi Racing competed with a single-make chassis built by Spark and initially built its own powertrains, before partnering with Mercedes from the 2019–20 season.
 The team was renamed to Maserati MSG Racing from the 2022–23 season.